openhab/website/blog/2023-07-23-openhab-4-0-release.md

 A binding can now make specific icons related to channels available to the user, especially when no appropriate category/icon is available in the classic icon set.
 Few bindings have already integrated this feature, for example the [OpenUV binding](/addons/bindings/openuv/).

-## Addon Enhancements
+## Add-on Enhancements

 _Jacob Laursen, openHAB Maintainer_

-17 new addons are included, adding support for new devices and services.
+17 new add-ons are included, adding support for new devices and services.

 The [PLEX binding](/addons/bindings/plex/), which has been missing since version 2.x, is back!
 The [Android TV binding](/addons/bindings/androidtv/) enables interaction with Google TV and Nvidia ShieldTV.